5.00 Admission to the College - Updated 7/27/15See version history

 A minor 16 years or older may be considered a student with special needs and may be admitted to an appropriate program at Central Piedmont Community College if the local public or private educational agency determines that admission to the program is the best educational option for the student.
 This requirement may be waived if the student has been out of school at least six months and the application is supported by a notarized petition of the parent, legal guardian, or other person or agency having legal custody and control.
 The petition shall certify the student's residence, date of birth, date of leaving school, and the petitioner's legal relationship to the student.
 The admission to Central Piedmont Community College of emancipated minors from Mecklenburg County may be further regulated by the provisions of the College's Affiliation Agreement with Charlotte-Mecklenburg Schools.

-2. High school students 16 years and older may enroll in non-credit courses with the exception of adult basic skills.
+2. High school students 16 years and older may enroll in non-credit courses with the exception of Foundational Skills.
 High school students are required to pay tuition and fees for non-credit courses, except for students that qualify for a public safety agency fee waiver.

 2. Undocumented immigrants may enroll in non-college-level courses or programs including GED preparation courses, Adult Basic Education, Adult High School, English as a Second Language, and other continuing education courses less than college level.